 During 2011, the Compensation Committee consulted with the independent firm of compensation consultants it retained, Exequity, LLP ("Exequity"), to provide competitive market data and make recommendations to the Board with respect to compensation for outside directors as well as compensation provided to the NEOs.
+The Compensation Committee assessed the independence of Exequity, relative to the six factors defined by the SEC and NASDAQ, and determined that Exequity is independent and without conflict of interest.
 While we do not set compensation at a targeted percentage level relative to the market, we do seek to provide salary, incentive compensation opportunities and employee benefits that are generally competitive within the consumer products industry, the beverage industry and within the labor markets in which we participate; such information being principally gathered through our recruiting and retention experience and supplemented with a competitive market analysis.
 During the summer of 2011, Exequity conducted a competitive market analysis under the direction of the Compensation Committee.
 Exequity examined salary as well as annual and long-term incentive opportunities offered by similarly-sized public companies in the retail, beverage and consumer products industries, which included: